 Vehicle Code 21453 CVC is the California law that defines “red light” traffic violations.
 This section states that drivers:

 - must stop at red lights;

 - can turn right on circular red lights;

-- can turn left on circular red lights, but only from a one-way street; and,
+- can make left turn on steady circular red signal, but only from a one-way street; and,

 - must stop at a steady red arrow signal.